trinityfurman/library/README.md

 - Add information regarding book title, author, and page amount.
 - Quickly change the read status of each book.
 - Easily remove books.
+- Stores your library locally over multiple sessions using the Web Storage API.